spinnytea/modern_webdev/README.md

 1. review documentation
 1. zip dist
     1. package data/*.json into a data requirejs lib
+    1. this is meant to be unpacked and opened from the filesystem (not hosted)
 1. iterate on ui
     1. bootstrap tour
     1. ngAnimate the dex two searches